Printer Friendly Version Of

 Sociology Club Guide (PDF)

-You may purchase the ASA Style Guide Fifth Edition (2014) from our bookstore.
-This 128 page book is designed to serve as the authoritative reference for writing, submitting, editing, and copyediting manuscripts for ASA journals and other publications following ASA's unique format.
+The ASA Style Guide is the authoritative reference for writing, submitting, editing, and copyediting manuscripts for ASA journals and other publications following ASA's unique format.

 Quick Tips for ASA Style

-You may download this 2-page document, summarizes reference formatting from the ASA Style Guide, 4th edition.
-Students will find it useful for their sociology coursework.
+Download this 2-page document summarizes reference formatting from the ASA Style Guide, 4th edition.

 Sociology: A 21st Century Major